June 20, 2025

 - Possession of the following firefighting equipment is required while traveling, except on state highways, county roads and driveways: one shovel and one gallon of water or one 2.5 pound or larger fire extinguisher.
 All-terrain vehicles and motorcycles must be equipped with one 2.5 pound or larger fire extinguisher.

-For more information about the Oregon Department of Forestry Southwest Oregon District’s fire season restrictions, visit our Facebook page @ODF Southwest Oregon District.
+For more information about the Oregon Department of Forestry Southwest Oregon District’s fire season restrictions, visit our website, www.swofire.com or our Facebook page @ODF Southwest Oregon District.

 JACKSON & JOSEPHINE COUNTIES, Ore.
-(June 30, 2023) – The fire danger level on lands protected by the Oregon Department of Forestry Southwest Oregon District will increase to “high” (yellow) and the Industrial Fire Precaution Level (IFPL) will increase to Level 2 (two) on Saturday, July 1, 2023 at 12:01 a.m.
+(Aug.
+19, 2024) – As of Tuesday, August 20, 2024 at 12:01 a.m., the fire danger level on lands protected by the Oregon Department of Forestry Southwest Oregon District will decrease to “high” (yellow) and the Industrial Fire Precaution Level (IFPL) will decrease to Level 2 (two).
 This affects 1.8 million acres of state, private, county and Bureau of Land Management lands in Jackson and Josephine counties.

-The primary difference between current fire prevention restrictions and those beginning on Saturday affects the public use of power-driven equipment, such as chain saws, mowers, weed eaters, and more.
-The use of power-driven equipment, grinding, cutting of metal, and other spark-emitting equipment, such as wood splitters and generators, will be prohibited between the hours of 10 a.m. and 8 p.m.
-This does not apply to mowing green lawns.
+The primary difference between the former regulations and the new decrease to high fire danger affects the public use of power-driven equipment, such as chainsaws, mowers, weed eaters, and more.
+The use of power-driven equipment, grinding, cutting of metal, and other spark-emitting equipment, such as wood splitters and generators, will now be allowed until 10 a.m. and after 8 p.m. daily.
+Power-driven equipment use on green lawns is always allowed.

 Other fire prevention regulations which will remain in effect, include:

-- No fireworks on or within 1/8th of a mile of ODF-protected land
+- Fireworks are prohibited on or within 1/8th of a mile of ODF-protected land and are prohibited on BLM lands.

 - Campfires are allowed only in designated campgrounds.
-Portable stoves using liquefied or bottled fuels may be used in other locations that are clear of dry vegetation
+Portable stoves or fire pits using liquefied or bottled fuels may be used in other locations that are clear of dry vegetation.

 - The mowing of dead or dried grass with power-driven equipment is not allowed between 10:00 a.m. and 8:00 p.m. during high fire danger.
-This restriction does not include mowing of green lawns, or equipment used for the commercial culture and harvest of agricultural crops
+This restriction includes gas, electric and battery-powered equipment.
+This restriction does not include mowing of green lawns, or equipment used for the commercial culture and harvest of agricultural crops.

-Under IFPL II (Two) – limited shutdown, which is entirely separate from all public fire restrictions, the following may operate after 8 p.m. and up until 1 p.m. daily:
+Under Industrial Fire Precaution Level Two (IFPL II) – limited shutdown, which is specifically for industrial operations and is separate from all public fire restrictions, the following may operate after 8 p.m. and up until 1 p.m. daily:

 For more information about the Oregon Department of Forestry’s fire season public restrictions, please call or visit the Southwest Oregon District unit office nearest to you: